Basiiic/BasicHud/README.md

 - i play tf2 at 1920 x 1080 and do not plan to add support for other resolutions (test and see if it works though!)

-- the "#Customizations" folder is for zeeshud menus only
+- the "#Customizations" folder is for zeeshud main menu only (drag enablefriends out of _enabled to disable friends list)

 - the customization folder you should use is BasicHudCustomizations for hud customizations